- What is Defamation? Nevada’s Definition of Defamation

 To help you further understand the core differences between all four plaintiffs and their respective burdens of proof that must be met, below is a comprehensive comparison table.

-If you’ve been the victim of malicious and defamatory online attacks and are unsure of what type of defamation plaintiff you are, reach out to an experienced defamation attorney to assist you in formulating a claim.
+If you’ve been the victim of malicious and defamatory online attacks and are unsure of what type of defamation plaintiff you are, reach out to an experienced internet defamation attorney to assist you in formulating a claim.

 |Nevada’s Four Types of Defamation Plaintiffs||Private Plaintiffs||Public Officials||General Purpose Public Figures||Limited-Purpose Public Figures|